FishLikeApple/testC6/README.md

 # testC6
-a test for learning from a book.
+This is a test for learning Transfer Learning with the model of inception_v3.